This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Great for kids – easy to use and fun
+• Great for kids – easy to control and entertaining.

 Cons